-The average car insurance premium in the UK costs £429 a year, according to Association of British Insurers (ABI) data from the first quarter of 2016.
+The average car insurance premium in the UK for comprehensive cover costs £462 a year, according to Association of British Insurers (ABI) data from the last quarter of 2016.
 That is the equivalent of £38.50 a month.

 The ABI says premiums have risen 4.9% on the third quarter of 2016 and are now 9.3% higher than the average across the whole of 2015.

 The ABI uses data from a number of insurers but other organisations give different answers.
-MoneySuperMarket says the average cost of annual car insurance in spring this year was £470 and Confused.com says it was £715 in the second quarter of 2016.
+MoneySuperMarket says the average cost of annual car insurance from March - May 2016 was £470 and Confused.com says it was £767 in the last quarter of 2016.

 However, they all agree that costs have risen in the past few years.

 MoneySuperMarket says prices soared 22.6% in the past two years and the ABI calculates today’s prices are the highest ever.
 Previously, the highest average was in 2012, when the average price stood at £443.
 Confused.com says that prices have increased by 14% in the last twelve months on average, equivalent to £95.